Gina Raimondo: Early life and education

 Gina Marie Raimondo was born in 1971 in Smithfield, Rhode Island, where she later grew up.
-Of Italian descent, she is the youngest of Josephine (Piro) and Joseph Raimondo's three children.
-Her father, Joseph (1926–2014), made his career at the Bulova watch factory in Providence, Rhode Island.
-He became unemployed at 56 when the Bulova company decamped operations to China, shuttering the factory in Providence.
-Raimondo was a childhood friend of U.S. Senator Jack Reed.
+Born to a family of Italian descent, she is the youngest of Josephine (Piro) and Joseph Raimondo's three children.
+Her father, Joseph (1926–2014), made his career at the Bulova watch factory in Providence, Rhode Island; he became unemployed at 56 when the Bulova company moved its operations to China, shuttering the factory in Providence.
+Raimondo is a childhood friend of U.S. Senator Jack Reed.

 Raimondo graduated from LaSalle Academy in Providence.
-She was one of the first girls allowed to attend the Catholic school, where she graduated as valedictorian.
+She was one of the first girls allowed to attend the Catholic school, from which she was graduated as valedictorian.
 She went on to Harvard College, graduating magna cum laude in 1993 with a Bachelor of Arts degree in economics.
 While at Harvard, Raimondo resided in Quincy House and served on the staff of The Harvard Crimson.
-Raimondo played rugby at the Radcliffe Rugby Club, and joked that this experience "was good training for a career in politics".
+She played rugby at the Radcliffe Rugby Club, later joking that the experience "was good training for a career in politics".

-Raimondo attended New College, Oxford as a Rhodes Scholar, where she received a Bachelor of Arts (later promoted to Master of Arts by seniority) and Doctor of Philosophy in 2002 in sociology.
-Her thesis was on single motherhood and supervised by Stephen Nickell and Anne H. Gauthier while she was a postgraduate student of New College, Oxford.
+A Rhodes Scholar, Raimondo attended New College, Oxford, where she received a Bachelor of Arts (later promoted to Master of Arts by seniority) and Doctor of Philosophy in 2002 in sociology.
+Her thesis on single motherhood was supervised by Stephen Nickell and Anne H. Gauthier while she was a postgraduate student of New College, Oxford.
 Raimondo received her Juris Doctor degree from Yale Law School in 1998.
-Raimondo has stated that her experience working at housing and poverty clinics inspired her to attend law school.
+She has said that her experience working at housing and poverty clinics inspired her to attend law school.

 Early career

-Following her graduation from law school, Raimondo served as a law clerk to federal judge Kimba Wood of the United States District Court for the Southern District of New York.
+After graduating from law school, Raimondo served as a law clerk to federal judge Kimba Wood of the United States District Court for the Southern District of New York.
 Later, Raimondo acted as senior vice president for fund development at the Manhattan offices of Village Ventures, a venture capital firm based in Williamstown, Massachusetts, and backed by Bain Capital and Highland Capital Groups.

-Raimondo returned to Rhode Island in 2000 to co-found the state's first venture capital firm, Point Judith Capital.
-Point Judith subsequently relocated its offices to Boston, Massachusetts.
+Raimondo returned to Rhode Island in 2001 to co-found the state's first venture capital firm, Point Judith Capital.
+Point Judith later relocated to Boston, Massachusetts.
 At Point Judith, Raimondo served as a general partner covering health care investments; she retains some executive duties with the firm.
-Under Raimondo's leadership, Point Judith grew to over $100 million in assets and reportedly helped grow over twenty businesses.
+Under her leadership, Point Judith grew to over $100 million in assets and reportedly helped grow over 20 businesses.